mapbox/mapbox-vision-ios/CODESTYLE.md

 There're following items that can differ a bit from Style Guide above:
 - We do NOT have limit on line length, but it's recommended to have lines less than 100 characters
-- We do NOT have limit on closure body length
+- We do have limit on closure body length (50 lines)
-- We do NOT have limit on function body length less than 400 lines
+- We do have limit on function body length (100 lines)
-- We do NOT have limit on type body length
+- We do have limit on type body length (500 lines)
-- We do NOT have limit on file length, but we strongly recommend to have files less than 1000 lines
+- We do have limit on file length (1000 lines)
-- We have one empty vertical whitespace in the beginning of ... (propose custom: protocols/classes/functions)
+- We do NOT have empty vertical whitespace after opening braces
+- We use Javadoc-style block comments `/** ... */` for multiline doc comments
+- We use `///` comments for single-line doc comments
 - All work that we can't finish right away must be marked appropriately (`// TODO: description` or `// FIXME: description`)
-- We write our code without warnings
+- We write our code without warnings!

 We use automation tools to enforce formatting (see `Enforcing formatting and linting` section below).
+If you have any issues with linting/formatting, please let iOS mobile team know.

 # Enforcing formatting and linting